Idukki

 Compliance checklist

 Six steps: (1) audit your privacy policy for UGC-specific disclosures, (2) build a working right-to-delete pipeline including CDN purge, (3) provide a visible Do-Not-Sell link, (4) document data sharing with each review/UGC partner, (5) train customer service on consumer rights handling, (6) log every consumer request for audit purposes.
-Overlap with GDPR compliance covers most of the operational work.
+The overlap with GDPR compliance covers most of the operational work.

-• 30 days
+• 0 days

 GDPR right-to-erasure SLA